lbl-srg/ctrl-flow/specification/source/overview.rst

 We plan a phased development where

-#. the configuration widget will be first implemented as part of Phase 1 and integrated into an existing graphical editor for Modelica,
+#. the configuration widget will be first implemented as part of Phase 1 and integrated into an existing graphical editor for Modelica—the *control specification workflow* is the prioritized use case,

-#. the full-featured editor will be developed in a future phase, providing diagrammatic editing capabilities and integrating the configuration widget natively.
+#. the full-featured editor will be developed in a future phase, providing diagrammatic editing capabilities and integrating the configuration widget natively—the *modeling and simulation workflow* is the prioritized use case.

 .. admonition:: Revision Note (11/2020)